 4. Udinna Vada or Vade in Karnataka

-Looking for easy and healthy breakfast recipes to kick start your busy mornings?
-Then you could also check this collection of Indian Vegetarian Breakfast Recipes to enjoy with your family and loved ones.
+Looking for easy and healthy breakfast recipes to kick-start your busy mornings?
+Then you could also check out this collection of Indian Vegetarian Breakfast Recipes to enjoy with your family and loved ones.

 Medu Vada recipe video

-I have shared the detailed video instruction of this Medu vada recipe in the video below and I believe it will help you to make/prepare this dish easily at home.
-You could also find thsi recipe in story format for a quick reference.
+I have shared the detailed video instruction for this Medu vada recipe in the video below and I believe it will help you to make/prepare this dish easily at home.
+You could also find this recipe in story format for a quick reference.